 JIM OLEA, EMT-B

-Health Team Consultant
+Health Team Coordinator

 Jim performed with the Pacific Crest bass drumline from 1994-1996, the Santa Clara Vanguard bass drumline in 1997 where he won a gold medal for bass drum at the individual & ensemble championships.
 He placed 3rd overall in DCI finals with Vanguard.

 Jim has been involved in DCI health teams for the past twelve years.
 He was a massage therapist for The Cavaliers Drum & Bugle Corps Medical Group from 2009-2012.
 He has been the Health Team Coordinator for Pacific Crest Drum & Bugle Corps from 2013 to present.
 Since 2019, he has been Drum Corps International's (DCI) Marching Music Health Wellness & Safety Project Administrator.
 He is also currently involved in establishing the Health and Wellness team for the Santa Clara Vanguard.

 Jim graduated from the Banner Institute of Chicago for Massage Therapy in 2006.
 He also graduated from Mchenry County College in 2011 with his Fitness Instructor Training Certificate.
 He received his Associates of Science degree in Health & Fitness Education in 2012.
 He completed his certificate as an Emergency Medical Technician in 2012.